Ultimate 2 Weeks Japan Itinerary:

 Our favorite okonomiyaki was from a small restaurant called Hassei.
 It’s a cozy little restaurant and it’s popular, so reservations are recommended.
 We didn’t get in the first night we walked by, but were able to make reservations for the following night.

-You will be sure to find a seat at one of the okonomiyaki restaurants in Okonomimura, or Okonomiyaki village.
+When we were turned away from Hassei we went to the okonomiyaki restaurants in Okonomimura, or Okonomiyaki village.
 This is a building that is filled with 24 different counter-style okonomiyaki restaurants spread out over 2 floors of the building.
 You’ll know you’re at the right building when you see the stairs at the entrance decorated with a painting of cute cartoon okonomiyakis.
 Each restaurant is a little different and has slightly different specialties, but all are delicious.
 Some of the most popular are Momotarou, Hassho, and Takenoko.
+For an introduction to okonomiyaki from a local, book this Hiroshima food tour.
+Or if okonomiyaki doesn’t look like your jam, you can still taste other food specialities of Hiroshima on this local restaurant food tour that takes you to three different restaurants.

 Day 10: Day Trip to Miyajima